Howard K. Stern: Career and personal life

 Stern's law firm first handled Anna Nicole Smith's modeling contracts in the mid-1990s.
 Stern met Anna Nicole Smith in 1998, after the death of her husband J. Howard Marshall.
 Stern was co-counsel in her litigation regarding the Marshall estate, he presented Smith direct examination at the trial.
 Stern's law firm was dissolved around the time he became a co-star on The Anna Nicole Show (2002 - 2004).
 Stern maintained an apartment in Santa Monica, California, from which he operated a business called Hot Smoochie Lips, Inc., a talent agency that had Anna Nicole Smith as a client.

 On September 10, 2006, Stern was with Smith when her son, Daniel Wayne Smith, died in Nassau, Bahamas, while visiting his mother and newborn half-sister Dannielynn.
 Bahamian Police and the Inquest declared Daniel's death as an accidental overdose on antidepressants and methadone.
 No foul play was involved.
 On September 28, 2006, Stern and Smith exchanged wedding vows in a legally nonbinding ceremony in Nassau, Bahamas.
 The ceremony was officiated by a Baptist minister.

 Smith died on February 8, 2007, less than five months after Daniel.
 According to the Florida court overseeing her estate, Smith left everything to Daniel in a 16-page will that named Stern as executor of the Estate.

 On February 21, 2007, hearings commenced in Florida's Broward County Circuit Court over the disposition of Smith's remains.
 Denying motions by Smith's mother and Stern, the judge awarded custody of Smith's body to her infant daughter, Dannielynn Hope Marshall Stern via attorney whom the judge also appointed the baby's guardian ad litem.
 Smith was buried next to Daniel in the Bahamas.

 Paternity dispute

 In September 2006, Stern claimed in an interview with Larry King on CNN that he was Dannielynn's father; celebrity photographer Larry Birkhead also claimed that he was Dannielynn's father.
 Anna Nicole named Stern as the father on the Bahamian birth certificate and the daughter's name was listed as Dannielynn Hope Marshall Stern.

 After the death of Anna Nicole Smith in February 2007, it was revealed that Stern had custody of Smith's child, Dannielynn.
-Frédéric Prinz von Anhalt, the husband of the actress Zsa Zsa Gabor alleged he could be the father of Smith's daughter and threatened to file a lawsuit for custody.
-In April 2007, a Bahamian court determined from DNA evidence that Larry Birkhead was the father of Dannielynn.
+Frédéric Prinz von Anhalt, the husband of the actress Zsa Zsa Gabor, alleged he could be the father of Smith's daughter and threatened to file a lawsuit for custody.
+Alexander Denk also claimed he could be the father of the baby.
+In April 2007, a Bahamian court determined through DNA testing that Larry Birkhead was Dannielynn's biological father.
 Stern announced that he would not contest the ruling and would help Birkhead obtain sole custody.